Charlitoes/cse15l-lab-reports/lab3.md

 this printed out the `./biomed` directory since we are looking in the `./technical` directory there's only the `./biomed` directory within it.

-**Example 3:** `find ./technical -type f -mtime +30`
+**Example 3:** `find ./technical -type f -mtime -30`

 This command line would print out any files that have been changed/edited in the past 30 days.

 ```
 chuck@DESKTOP-PN1QKI5 MINGW64 ~/CSE15L/lab3/docsearch/technical (main)
-$ find ./technical -type f -mtime +30
+$ find ./technical -type f -mtime -30
+...
+technical/plos/pmed.0020157.txt
+technical/plos/pmed.0020158.txt
+technical/plos/pmed.0020160.txt
+technical/plos/pmed.0020161.txt
+technical/plos/pmed.0020162.txt
+technical/plos/pmed.0020180.txt
+technical/plos/pmed.0020181.txt
+technical/plos/pmed.0020182.txt
+technical/plos/pmed.0020187.txt
+technical/plos/pmed.0020189.txt
+technical/plos/pmed.0020191.txt
+technical/plos/pmed.0020192.txt
+technical/plos/pmed.0020194.txt
+technical/plos/pmed.0020195.txt
+technical/plos/pmed.0020196.txt
+technical/plos/pmed.0020197.txt
+technical/plos/pmed.0020198.txt
+technical/plos/pmed.0020200.txt
+technical/plos/pmed.0020201.txt
+technical/plos/pmed.0020203.txt
+technical/plos/pmed.0020206.txt
+technical/plos/pmed.0020208.txt
+technical/plos/pmed.0020209.txt
+technical/plos/pmed.0020210.txt
+technical/plos/pmed.0020212.txt
+technical/plos/pmed.0020216.txt
+technical/plos/pmed.0020226.txt
+technical/plos/pmed.0020231.txt
+technical/plos/pmed.0020232.txt
+technical/plos/pmed.0020235.txt
+technical/plos/pmed.0020236.txt
+technical/plos/pmed.0020237.txt
+technical/plos/pmed.0020238.txt
+technical/plos/pmed.0020239.txt
+technical/plos/pmed.0020242.txt
+technical/plos/pmed.0020246.txt
+technical/plos/pmed.0020247.txt
+technical/plos/pmed.0020249.txt
+technical/plos/pmed.0020257.txt
+technical/plos/pmed.0020258.txt
+technical/plos/pmed.0020268.txt
+technical/plos/pmed.0020272.txt
+technical/plos/pmed.0020273.txt
+technical/plos/pmed.0020274.txt
+technical/plos/pmed.0020275.txt
+technical/plos/pmed.0020278.txt
+technical/plos/pmed.0020281.txt

 ```
-Since there aren't any files that were changed in the past 30 days there would be no output.
+I used the find command on the directory `/technical` and it recursively looked through each directory in the `/technical` directory and prints out each file that has been modified in the past 30 days.
+(There were a lot of files so I cut down the output by a lot, but the output printed each file that was in each directory inside of `/technical`) The reason why it printed out each file is that we are looking at everything in the `/technical` directory including anything that's inside it, then we are specifically looking for all the files which is the reason why I used the -type f, and lastly, we check to see when it's modified by using -mtime -30 which specifically checks if the file was modified in the past 30 days.

-**Example 4:** `find ./technical -type d -mtime +30`
+**Example 4:** `find ./technical/911report -type f -mtime -30`
 ```
-chuck@DESKTOP-PN1QKI5 MINGW64 ~/CSE15L/lab3/docsearch (main)
+chuck@DESKTOP-BIIVD2V MINGW64 ~/.ssh/docsearch (main)
-$ find ./technical -type d -mtime +30
+$ find technical/911report/ -type f -mtime -30
+technical/911report/chapter-1.txt
+technical/911report/chapter-10.txt
+technical/911report/chapter-11.txt
+technical/911report/chapter-12.txt
+technical/911report/chapter-13.1.txt
+technical/911report/chapter-13.2.txt
+technical/911report/chapter-13.3.txt
+technical/911report/chapter-13.4.txt
+technical/911report/chapter-13.5.txt
+technical/911report/chapter-2.txt
+technical/911report/chapter-3.txt
+technical/911report/chapter-5.txt
+technical/911report/chapter-6.txt
+technical/911report/chapter-7.txt
+technical/911report/chapter-8.txt
+technical/911report/chapter-9.txt
+technical/911report/preface.txt
 ```

-This would allow us to see if any of the directories in `./technical` were changed in the past 30 days, since there were no changes to these directories in the past 30 days there isn't any output.
+This would allow us to see if any of the directories in `./technical/911report/` were changed in the past 30 days.
+This prints out all of the files that have been modified in the past 30 days.
+The reason is the same as example 3.

 **Example 5:** `find ./technical -type f -user chuck`